Here’s our list of organizations, companies, and people who are on the right side and wrong side of history in regards to declawing.

 The ANNA Shelter- The ANNA Shelter in Erie, PA declaws cats in their WELLNESS Centers.
+There are only TWO animal shelters in America that declaw cats in their clinics.
 Petition to the ANNA Shelter- Petition to The ANNA SHELTER

 AVMA- The American Veterinary Medical Association won’t completely condemn declawing.
 They should change their name to the American Veterinary Money Association.
 The AVMA & Declawing Petition to the AVMA

 COMPASSION FIRST VET HOSPITALS – They allow declawing in their vet hospitals.
 Compassion-First is headquartered in Tinton Falls, NJ and owns 43 specialty and emergency vet hospitals in 12 states.
 Here’s an example from a Compassion First hospital, Red Bank Veterinary Hospitals in NJ, where they advertise their laser declawing on their website.

 CORNELL- Cornell was awarded Rhoda Hogan’s $125,000 bequest in 2008 and lied about how they used $100k of it.
 Mrs Hogan wanted her money to be used to help end declawing.
 Cornell still hasn’t used Mrs Hogan’s $25,000.Petition to Cornell

 Fear Free Pets- Dr Marty Becker says that he is completely opposed to declawing and has done many stories about how declawing is really bad for cats, yet his organization allows the Fear Free practices to perform this inhumane and mutilating amputation procedure in them.
 Here’s one of his stories.
 Dr Becker’s declawing story.